swcarpentry/git-novice/CONTRIBUTING.md

 To contribute with a new episode:

 - [Create](https://happygitwithr.com/git-branches#create-a-new-branch) a new feature branch.
+Write in there your contribution.
 - [Create](https://carpentries.github.io/sandpaper-docs/aio.html#episodes) a new episode with `sandpaper::create_episode_md("Episode Name")`

 If you need to work with the most recent versions of packages: